 Why we picked the Razer Blade 15:

-Simply put, this is the most elegant, beautiful gaming laptop you’ve ever seen.
-The recent update to options for an OLED 4K panel or a 300Hz refresh rate sweetens the deal even more.
+Simply put, the is the most elegant, beautiful gaming laptop you’ve ever seen.
 If you need something a bit more affordable, the new AMD-powered Asus ROG Zephyrus G14 is an excellent choice.

 Read our in-depth Razer Blade 15 review